thenicebro/scenarios/linux/challenge-find-file-location/step4.md

-# Using The Whereis Command
+# Using the Whereis Command

 ## Introduction